 Abhyuththaana madharmasya thadathmaanam srujaamyahum”

 The above verse is an excerpt from the Bhagvadgeetha.
 Sri Krishna says, “When there is a scarcity of dharma in this world, I will be re-born during that time to uplift Dharma”.
 When people had become weary of the ten-headed demon king Ravana’s atrocities, Sri Rama was born to slay Ravana.
 He was born on the auspicious day of Chaithra Shudhdha Navami at 12:00 P.M. to Queen Kausalya after King Dasharatha performed the Puthrakameshthi Yaga.
-This year (2015) it is on March 28th.
+For the festival date click here.
 Sri Rama is Purushothama, meaning the best in human kind and the 7th incarnation of Lord Vishnu.
 Ramayana, the Sanskrit epic of 24,000 stanzas revolves around Sri Rama.

 Sri Rama killed many demons, but gave life to Ahalya, who was turned into a stone.
 For years the tribal old woman Shabari was yearning to see Sri Rama, he met her during his tenure in the forest and ate the fruits, offered to him by Shabari, which were tasted by her lest the fruit should be bitter.
 This shows how large-hearted Sri Rama was and the deep love and devotion Shabari had for Rama.
 When Rama ruled he served the people and assured peace, equal rights and justice to all.
 His rule is fondly remembered as Rama Rajya.
 It is believed that the Rama Nama (Name of Rama) is more powerful than Rama himself.
 Chanting the name of Rama can cure toxic mind and heart and can attain peace and harmony.